cloudify-cosmo/docs.getcloudify.org/content/about/manager_architecture/components.md

 [Nginx](http://nginx.com/) is a high-performing Web server.
 In Cloudify Manager, it serves two purposes:

-* A proxy for the Cloudify REST service and Web interface
+* A proxy for the Cloudify REST service and Cloudify Console
 * A file server to host Cloudify-specific resources, agent packages and blueprint resources.

 ## File Server